 The Australian Law Reform Commission (ALRC) must comply with standards set out in the Privacy Act 1988 (Cth) (the Privacy Act).

-The Privacy Act establishes the Information Privacy Principles (IPPs) as the minimum legal standard federal agencies are required to meet in handling personal information.
-The IPPs regulate the way in which the ALRC must collect, store, use and disclose information about people.
+The Privacy Act establishes the Australian Privacy Principles (APPs) as the minimum legal standard federal agencies are required to meet in handling personal information.
+The APPs regulate the way in which the ALRC must collect, store, use and disclose information about people.
 They include requirements that:

 - people be told why information is being collected;